 Automated Clearing House

 An Automated Clearing House (ACH) is a network capable of handling and processing electronic payments in significant volume.
-Most countries have at least one ACH which provides a fully automated way of collecting and settling payments; effectively, the ACH provides a secure electronic network to allow banks and financial institutions exchange to information.
+Most countries have at least one ACH, which provides a fully automated way of collecting and settling payments; effectively, the ACH provides a secure electronic network to allow banks and financial institutions to exchange information.